renpy/renpy/sphinx/source/screens.rst

 A vpgrid must be given at least one of the `cols` and `rows` properties.
 If one is omitted or None, the other is automatically determined from the size, spacing, and number of children.
+If a row or column would be underfull, ``null`` displayable are used to fill the remaining space.

 Vpgrids take the the following properties: